reillyrocks/myu-fileserver/README.md

 # myu
 TODOS:
+- Look into traefik, at a glance I think I like it more than nginx.
+- Honestly security... is challenging.
+I want to go to the great wide web...
-- Honestly security, and website networking... is challenging. worried this will be a pet project running at localhost.
+But I think this will be a pet project running in my local network.
+My appreciation for security engineers is now very high.
+I will probably put it on my raspberry pi at some point.

 ### What I have learned (also a reminder to me not to repeat mistakes)
 - CORS was not the issue... soo  I do not want to expose my fastapi app to the world!!